Plastic materials for transport and conveyor systems

 A polyethylene that has undergone further processing.
 Because of the molybdenum disulphide (MoS2) added to it, this material has enhanced wear‑resistance properties.
 It is recommended for applications entailing extensive wear.

 Good ability to withstand mechanical loads, better-than-average wear resistance, better-than-average sliding-related characteristics, high tensile and impact strength and good resistance to chemicals.

 Ultra-high-molecular-weight polyethylene.
 The material is specifically designed for environments with an explosive atmosphere that require ATEX certification.

-Conductivity also.
-The material has been approved by TÜV Nord (test record YEX 550794).
+Electrically conductive.
+The material has been approved by TÜV Nord (Test Record No. YEX 550794).

 PA 6 G OIL